 - The interaction of these two substances can also decrease breathing rate.
 This can result in respiratory problems.

 Mixing ketamine with a depressant like alcohol can also impose the risk of coma or death for the user.
 When used for illicit purposes, ketamine can cause harmful effects on a user.
 Alcohol itself can be fatal when a person becomes heavily intoxicated.
-The interaction of ketamine and alcohol just to get high, or get a better buzz may only lead to danger and regret.
+The interaction of alcohol and ketamine just to get high, or get a better buzz may only lead to danger and regret.

 Get Help Today

-If you or someone you love uses Ketamine and likes to drink alcohol, it is very important to not mix the two.
-Abusing one or the others alone can be very dangerous and mixing them intensifies the dangers.
-It is very important that if you believe yourself or someone you love has a problem with either of these substances to get help right away and do not hesitate.
-It is never too late and there is always help there to reach out for or just to get answers and support.
+If you or someone you love uses Ketamine and likes to drink alcohol, it is imperative not to mix the two.
+Abusing one or the others alone can be very dangerous and mix them intensifies the dangers.
+It is essential that if you believe yourself or someone you love has a problem with either of these substances to get help right away and do not hesitate.
+It is never too late, and there is always help there to reach out for or just to get answers and support.